Frequently Asked Questions

 Moreover, candidates can also get additional points for having strong French skills.
 If candidates score NCLC 7 (Niveaux de Compétence Linguistique Canadiens) or higher on all four French language skills (listening, speaking, reading and writing) and Canadian Language Benchmark (CLB) with a score of 4 or lower in English, they will get 15 additional points.
 However, if candidates score NCLC 7 or higher on all four French language skills and CLB 5 or higher on all four English skills, they will get 30 additional points.

 There are new chances of getting more points to apply for a permanent residence in Canada!
 You may need the opinion of a professional in the field.
-Immigration pros is a certified immigration consultant by ICCRC.
+Immigration pros is a certified immigration consultance service by ICCRC.

 According to the Canadian Government, there are two steps to apply to the Express Entry system and get a permanent residence: